ReactiveX/RxJava/docs/Backpressure.md

 # Further reading

-If the standard operators are providing the expected behavior, [one can write custom operators in RxJava](https://github.com/ReactiveX/RxJava/wiki/Implementing-custom-operators-(draft)).
+If the standard operators aren't providing the expected behavior, [one can write custom operators in RxJava](https://github.com/ReactiveX/RxJava/wiki/Implementing-custom-operators-(draft)).

 # See also
 * [RxJava 0.20.0-RC1 release notes](https://github.com/ReactiveX/RxJava/releases/tag/0.20.0-RC1)